sassoftware/python-swat/doc/source/install.rst

 and ``conda``.
 The packages work with Python 2.7 and Python 3.4+.

-Before installing, you should make sure that you have fulfilled the following
+Before installing, you should make sure that you have fulfilled the following requirements.
+These requirements are for the CAS binary protocol (recommended).
-requirements:

-* **64-bit** Python 2.7 or **64-bit** Python 3.4+
+* **64-bit** Python 2.7+/3.4+ on Linux
 * Pandas 0.16.0+

+**The binary protocol requires pre-compiled components found in the Pip Wheel files and Conda installers only.
+These pieces are not available as source code and are under a separate license.**  The binary protocol offers better performance than REST, especially when transferring larger amounts of data.
+It also offers more advanced data loading from the client and data formatting features.

+To access the CAS REST interface only, you can use the pure Python code which runs in Python 2.7+/3.4+.
+While not as fast as the binary protocol, the pure Python interface is more portable.

-Also, this package is merely a client to a CAS server.
+Note tha this package is merely a client to a CAS server.
 It has no utility unless you have a licensed CAS server to connect to.

 Conda
 -----